If you can´t tavel the world, invite the world to your home!

 German, English, Spanish, French, a little Russian

-We have a spacious room which is very suitable for couples/friends or even families, and a smaller single room.
+We have a spacious room which is very suitable for couples/friends or even families but also for sharing with other workawayers.
 We and our guests share a kitchen and bathroom.
-We provide two common meals a day and free access to food and drinks whenever you´re hungry.
+We provide at least one common meal a day and free access to food and drinks whenever you´re hungry.

 Regarding meat in meals, we usually try to eat only our own meat (lamb and chicken), other meat (including ham, salami and that stuff) we just buy once in a while.
 So be prepared to have more vegetarian dishes than ones with meat!
 (And don´t worry, also the vegetarian dishes are made to nourish you to be able to do physical work :o)